rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 ### Changing IRQL on all Cores

-There is a function called **RunOnProcessor**.
-This function takes processor ID as its first parameter, initialized EPTP pointer (explained in the 4th part) as the second parameter, and a particular routine called **VMXSaveState** as the third. **RunOnProcessor** set the processor affinity to a special core, then it raises the IRQL to Dispatch Level so the Windows Scheduler can't kick in to change the context; thus, it runs our routine, and when it returns from **VMXSaveState**, the currently running core is virtualized so it can lower the IRQL to what it was before.
-Now Windows can continue its normal execution while under the hypervisor's governance.
-IRQL stands for **I**nterrupt **R**e**q**uest **L**evel, a Windows-specific mechanism to manage interrupts or give priority by their level, so raising IRQL means your routine will execute with higher priority than normal Windows codes (PASSIVE LEVEL & APC LEVEL ).
+There is a function called `RunOnProcessor`.
+This function takes processor ID as its first parameter, the EPTP pointer (explained in the 4th part) as the second parameter, and a particular routine called `VmxSaveState` as the third.

+`RunOnProcessor` sets the processor affinity to a special core, then it raises the IRQL to Dispatch-Level so the Windows Scheduler can't kick in to change the context; thus, it runs our routine, and when it returns from `VmxSaveState`, the currently running core is virtualized so it can lower the IRQL to what it was before.
+Now Windows can continue its normal execution while it is under the hypervisor's governance.
+IRQL stands for **I**nterrupt **R**e**q**uest **L**evel, a Windows-specific mechanism to manage interrupts or give priority by their level, so raising IRQL means your routine will execute with higher priority than normal Windows codes (`PASSIVE\_LEVEL` & `APC_LEVEL`).
 For more information, you can visit [here](https://blogs.msdn.microsoft.com/doronh/2010/02/02/what-is-irql/).

+The `RunOnProcessor` code is shown below.

 ```
 BOOLEAN